vendasta/api-gateway-docs/docs/Guides/Scim/SCIM-Groups-and-their-assignment-to-users.md

 ## Groups in Vendasta
 Vendasta Groups are broadly classified into two categories, the first one is related to business users and the second one is related to platform users.
-> Groups in Vendasta are predefined and it can't be created,renamed or deleled through SCIM.
+> Groups in Vendasta are predefined and it can't be created, renamed or deleled through SCIM.
 In terms of group updated, only an user can be added to or removed from a group.
 ### List of Business Groups
 Here is the list of available groups you can assign to a business user.